cmdruid/crypto-sessions/README.md

 This library uses the Secp256k1 curve for cryptography, ECDH for shared secret derivation, AES-CBC for encryption, and Schnorr for signatures.

+## Improvements / TODO

+* Write better tests for the edge cases.
+* Clean up the zod schemas and add better error messages.
+* Overall more verbose error checking for failed authentication.
+* Add support for key tweaking and tweak verification.

 ## Questions / Issues
 Feel free to ask questions and submit issues.
 All are welcome!